skalolaz2012/hello-world/README.md

 my first project here
 Just spending some time and learning the rules of github This changes in readme-edits only for readme.md (by the way wtf is .md?)
+Also need some text here for save this...)